Suneet-M/Memory-Game/README.md

 ## Future Updates

-- Use animations for card show, match and no-match.
+- [x] Use animations for card show, match and no-match.
+- [ ] Check code for ES6 guideline compliance.
+- [ ] A start page for selecting difficulty.
-- Store scores of each game and show best score in modal.
+- [ ] Store scores of each game and show best score in modal.
-- A start page for selecting difficulty.